 Alexander Kartveli, born Alexander Kartvelishvili,: ალექსანდრე ქართველიშვილი) (September 9, 1896 – June 20, 1974) was an influential aircraft engineer, a pioneer in American aviation history and an early technology innovator.
 Kartveli achieved important breakthroughs in military aviation and design.
 He is considered to be one of the most important aircraft designers in US history and the world, yet regrettably Kartveli is unknown to most Americans and Georgians.

-Curated by Aviation Media LLC, this site contains documents, notes and original artifacts collected over several years about Kartveli’s contribution to aviation - along with a narrative about his extraordinary life.
-What emerges is a picture of an important historical figure whose own modesty belies a vivid contribution to science, society and freedom.
+Aviation Media LLC curates this site to preserve the past and invent the future based on Kartveli's life and accomplishments.
+The documents, notes and original artifacts collected over many years about Kartveli’s contribution to aviation - along with a narrative about his extraordinary life - reveal a picture of an important historical figure whose own modesty belies a vivid contribution to science, society and freedom.

 Kartveli’s personal journey parallels a professional career made up of persistent design contributions whose impact and timing take on a magical quality – and whose contribution velocity increased with the challenges of his era.
-Urged by necessity and vision, he ventured out of his native Georgia.
+He ventured out of his native Georgia fleeing the Bolsheviks.
 Leaving behind other family members, Kartveli, along with his mother, escaped turmoil and oppression to pursue a boyhood dream to design aircraft in the nascent field of aviation – an industry that resembled the freewheeling days of the early Internet.
-While in aviation school in Paris, one of Kartveli's plane designs set a world speed record which led to a connection with US aviation entrepreneur, Charles Levine.
-Soon thereafter, Kartveli came to the United States as a penniless immigrant to lead design at Levine's venture-financed aircraft manufacturing company.
+While in aviation school in Paris, one of Kartveli's plane designs set a world speed record.
+Kartkeli earned a reputation in the Paris aviation scene in the 1920's - and eventually met US aviation entrepreneur, Charles Levine.
+Soon thereafter, Kartveli came to the United States as a penniless immigrant as head of engineering and design at Levine's venture-financed aircraft manufacturing company.
 The rest is history....

 Like so many other accomplished inventors and entrepreneurs, Kartveli’s journey included a personal reinvention forged through the pain of alienation, emigration and resilience in the face of failed business ventures.
 Kartveli’s life is an inspiration to present-day inventors and entrepreneurs who face the impossible task of challenging conventional thinking while taking great personal risk.
 He embodies the modern spirit of innovation and boldness of vision needed to break down borders and boundaries.
 These are the common traits of a short list of important technology founders who opened our eyes to the potency for individuals to innovate by uniting head and hand and who think by making.